daidensacha/Portfolio-Daiden-Sacha/README.md

 5. [Google Fonts](https://fonts.google.com)
     - My chosen font for use throughout the project, "Manrope".
 6. [GitHub](https://github.com)
-    - Used to host my repository for the project, and published to GitHub Pages.
+    - Used to host my repository for the project, and finished project deployed to GitHub Pages.
 7. [Git Version Control](https://git-scm.com)
     - Regular backups and commits using Git, pushing my work to the repository on GitHub.
 8. [Adobe Xd](https://www.adobe.com/uk/products/xd.html)